GTBitsOfGood/irc/README.md

 - frontend

 # API Docs
-Message [Bryce](https://github.com/Navbryce) if you have questions [about the docs](https://app.swaggerhub.com/apis-docs/navbryce/irc/1.0.0)
+Message [Bryce](https://github.com/Navbryce) if you have questions [about the API docs](https://app.swaggerhub.com/apis-docs/navbryce/irc/1.0.0)